codler/jQuery-Css3-Finalize/README.markdown

 <li><code>-o-</code> in Opera</li>
 </ul>

-In additional besides adding vendor prefix, it can also add partial support for linear-gradient in IE9.
+In additional besides adding vendor prefix, it have also partial support for linear-gradient in IE9.

 ## How to use